Jasmine Pradissitto: Career

-In 2019 Pradissitto was commissioned by MTArt Agency to collaborate with Carrie Jenkinson, a milliner, to produce a hat for Serena Churchill, great-granddaughter of Winston Churchill, to wear at Ascot.
+In 2019 Pradissitto was commissioned to collaborate with Carrie Jenkinson, a milliner, to produce a hat for Serena Churchill, great-granddaughter of Winston Churchill, to wear at Ascot.
 The hat featured plastic butterflies and was partially made from recycled plastic; Pradissitto says she used the hat as a means of highlighting the threats butterflies face from environmental change and endangered biodiverse habitats.

 Pradissitto was previously represented by Marine Tanguy and MTArt Agency.
 In 2020 she was among a group of MTArt Agency artists who designed a series of bottles for eco-friendly cleaning brand Method.

 In May 2020 Pradissitto produced a new sculpture, Flower Girl, for a specially planted bee garden at the Horniman Museum in London.
 Made entirely of Noxtek, the sculpture is able to absorb up to 15% of its own weight in NOx molecules.
 The piece was designed to help local bees, as nitrogen dioxide masks the smell of flowers and prevents bees from being able to find food.

 Later in 2020 Pradissitto was shortlisted for the inaugural Sustainability First Art Prize.

 Pradissitto has established an outreach education consultancy that teaches STEAM subjects to children and teachers.
 She has also lectured for companies including Glaxo and the BBC, and continues to speak on creative and divergent thinking for institutions including the Institute of Physics and the Institute of Civil Engineers.
 She is also a Visiting Lecturer on Creativity at the London South Bank University.